abetwothree/laravel-iconify-api/README.md

 ## Icon Caching

-This package uses Laravel's caching system to cache the icon data to make repeated requests for the same icon faster.
-It caches icon data when it is requested so that it only caches the icons that are actually used in your application.

-You can set which cache store to use for this package in your `config/iconify-api.php` file.
-Otherwise, it will use your default cache store setting.
+This package caches icon data through Laravel's cache as icons are requested, so only the icons your application uses get stored.
+Set `cache_store` in `config/iconify-api.php` to pick a store, or leave it unset to use your default.

-A found icon is cached without an expiry — it cannot change while the installed version of the icon set stays the same.
-Nothing keys off the icon set file, so upgrading an icon package invalidates nothing: run `php artisan cache:clear` after `npm update @iconify/json` or after upgrading an `@iconify-json/*` package, or a redrawn icon keeps serving its old body indefinitely, on both the API routes and `icon('set:name')`.
+Found icons never expire, since an icon cannot change while the installed icon set stays the same.
+Nothing watches the icon set files, so run `php artisan cache:clear` after `npm update @iconify/json`, after upgrading an `@iconify-json/*` package, or after upgrading this package.
+Skip it and a redrawn icon keeps serving its old body.

-A "this icon does not exist" result is cached only briefly, because any name a caller invents produces one; `not_found_cache_ttl` controls how long (300 seconds by default, `0` to skip caching misses entirely).
-The API routes also bound how many names one request may ask for, via `max_icons_per_request` (200 by default, `0` for no limit); a request above the limit is rejected with a `400`.
+Misses expire after 300 seconds, since any name a caller invents produces one.
+Change that with `not_found_cache_ttl`, or set it to `0` to skip caching misses.
+The API routes also cap how many icons one request may ask for with `max_icons_per_request` (200 by default, `0` for no limit); anything over the cap gets a `400`.

-Cache keys are `{cache_key_prefix}:{icon-set-prefix}:icon:{shape-version}:{icon-name}` for icons and `{cache_key_prefix}:{icon-set-prefix}:meta:…` for icon set metadata.
-Icon names are not filtered, so a name a cache key cannot hold — one carrying a space, a `:`, a `/`, a control character or any other byte outside printable ASCII (so a non-ASCII name always hashes), or longer than 128 bytes — is replaced in that last segment by `h:` and a SHA-256 of the whole name; no icon set published through `@iconify/json` contains such a name, but a hand-authored one reached through a custom `icons_location` may, and its keys will not be readable back to a name.
-The shape version changes when the cached array shape does, which orphans the older entries rather than migrating them — run `php artisan cache:clear` after upgrading this package too, if you want the space back straight away.
+Cache keys look like `{cache_key_prefix}:{icon-set-prefix}:icon:{shape-version}:{icon-name}`, with `meta:` in place of `icon:` for icon set metadata.
+A name that a cache key cannot hold, one carrying a space or running past 128 bytes, is replaced by a SHA-256 hash.
+No published icon set has such a name.

 ## Missing Features